Mergifyio/mergify/docs/source/actions/merge.rst

     The whole commit message finishes at the end of the pull request body or before a new Markdown title.

-The whole commit message finishes at the end of the pull request body or before a new Markdown title.
+The whole commit message finishes at the end of the Markdown section.

 You can use any available attributes of the pull request in the commit message, by writing using the :ref:`templating <data type template>` language: